stratdev3/SimpleW/documentation/docs/reference/isimplewsession.md

 ## SendResponseBody

-This is the lower level, and it consists of sending bytes data to the client.
+This is the lowest level, and it consists of sending bytes data to the client.

 ```csharp
 /// <summary>